foreverfl/vscode/docs/getstarted/keybindings.md

 ## Keyboard Shortcuts editor

 VS Code provides a rich keyboard shortcut editing experience with the Keyboard Shortcuts editor.
 The editor lists all available commands with and without keybindings, and enables you to change / remove / reset their keybindings using the available actions.
 You can use the search box to find commands or keybindings.
-You can open this editor by going to the menu under **File** > **Preferences** > **Keyboard Shortcuts** or by using the **Preferences: Open Keyboard Shortcuts** command (`kb(workbench.action.openGlobalKeybindings)`).
+You can open this editor by going to the menu under **File** > **Preferences** > **Keyboard Shortcuts** or by using the **Preferences: Open Keyboard Shortcuts** command (`Ctrl+K Ctrl+S`).

 ![Keyboard Shortcuts](images/keybinding/keyboard-shortcuts.gif)